macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 He returned, and in a voice even more rhaspy than Ammareth's, he asked of Givly, "Who are they?"
 As he asked the question he gestured in the general direction of the Gold House.

 "They— they, well, they are my only family."
 Givly smiled, remembering the day she had met Iris, and the events that transpired after.
-The Ten were now tightly knit two– and third–year students, and a _team_.
+The Ten were now tightly knit first– and second–year students, and a _team_.

 "Police?"
 The boy shuddered as if to indicate disgust at the question he asked Givly.